Humpty Dumpty Foundation

-The Humpty Dumpty Foundation, a non-profit organisation, was formed in 1996 by its founder and Executive Chairman, Paul Francis OAM, to purchase much needed vital medical equipment and services for the children of the Royal North Shore Hospital.
-The Audi Foundation is helping Humpty Dumpty to purchase more medical equipment.
+The Humpty Dumpty Foundation, a non-profit organisation, was formed in 1996, to purchase vital medical equipment and services for the children of the Royal North Shore Hospital.
+The Audi Foundation is helping Humpty purchase more medical equipment.

 Initially the first goals of the Foundation were simple - to raise enough money to fund a “coat of paint” for the children’s ward.
 For several years Humpty worked closely with the staff at Royal North Shore Hospital and assisted with providing as much medical equipment for the children’s service as financially possible.